Tanusree Chakraborty

-Tanusree Chakraborty is an Indian actress and politician who works primarily in Bengali films.
+Tanusree Chakraborty (also Tnusree) is an Indian actress and politician who works primarily in Bengali films.
 Along with films, she has also worked on various television shows.
 Recently she has been hosting a beauty and lifestyle show called Sampurna on Zee Bangla channel.

 Early life

-Chakraborty was born on 6 August 1981 in Kolkata into a Bengali family and was a student at Kamala Girls' High School in Kolkata.
+Chakraborty was born on 6 August 1984 in Kolkata into a Bengali family and was a student at Kamala Girls' High School in Kolkata.
 She later studied political science at Basanti Devi College, a University of Calcutta affiliate.
 She owns two restaurants in Kolkata.

 Career

 After finishing school, Chakraborty began to work as a model.
 At that time, she did not have a full idea of what modeling consisted of.
 She worked as a model for a short time and appeared in numerous advertisements, among which was a Bangladeshi commercial for Pran Powder Spice that was very popular in both Bengals.
 She came to prominence with the 2011 film Uro Chithi.
 She came into the limelight with performances in Bengali films such as Bedroom (2012), Obhishopto Nighty (2014), Window Connections (2014), Buno Haansh (2014) etc.